huyurt/book-summary/entity-framework-core-in-action/readme.md

-## 3. Changing the database content
+## 3. Changing The Database Content

 * Creating a new row in a database table
 * Updating existing rows in a database table for two types of applications